 Pick one.
 Or both.
 The drugs, adult magazines and bundles of money are to show they're dirty.
 Since Gupta was told to place the decoder in a safe place it's probably his.

 Related to this, but why was a very expensive and likely highly sensitive satellite being idly kept in a Hamburg office building?
 Shouldn't it have been in a clean room, or at the launch site?

 Gupta based on a couple of appearances is not all that bright in some areas, being something of a slob to Carver's tastes.
 It's actually a masterstroke in a way, if MI-6 are sniffing around they would be looking to said clean room or launch site.
 Given how powerful Carver is a Hamburg office building would be maybe the fiftieth place they look.

 As far as the world is concerned, Carver is a legitimate multinational businessman.
 When Bond breaks into one of his offices, he's pursued by armed thugs who keep trying to kill him.
 They're security guards, not military.
 Why try to kill him instead of capture him or report him to the authorities?

 Bond knows too much - and, in police custody, he could still contact MI-6 for aid and to relay information.

 Plus, they're kind of running a major international crime out of that building as well.
 It's a laboratory not even Carver's wife is supposed to know about, with the clear implication that the stealth ship, the drill, and the satellites used in the operation are being designed and at least partially built there.
-Calling the police on Bond leads to the police asking the reasonable question of what Bond was doing there in the first place, which potentially leads back to further, more awkward questions about what exactly Carver and his crew are up to.
+Calling the police on Bond leads to the police asking the reasonable question of what Bond was doing there in the first place, which potentially leads the police towards further, more awkward questions about what exactly Carver and his crew are up to.
 Carver has plenty of reason not to want any authorities, particularly those with the legal authority to investigate and arrest him, nosing around in his operations.